MatheusCrispim/Touristando-API/README.md

 * **Update attraction**

-To update the data of an attraction, simply send a PUT request to the endpoint / api / attractions / {id}, where possible any of the fields in the structure below:
+To update the data of an attraction, simply send a PUT request to the endpoint **/api/attractions/{id}**, where possible any of the fields in the structure below:

 ```json
 {